 Will be initiated upon your military in-processing.
 Pay is commensurate with your rank and time in service and Pay charts can be found online and change yearly.
 Additional pays include Consolidated Special Pay (“doctor bonus pay”) and Basic Allowance for Housing & Subsistence.
 Military resident pay is typically much more than civilian resident pay.

-UC Davis grants Interns/Residents a 2-week vacation block twice per year for a total of 4 weeks per year.
+UC Davis grants interns/residents a two week vacation block twice per year for a total of four weeks per year.